Thinkmill/manypkg/README.md

 The range for the dependency specified in `peerDependencies` is added to `devDependencies` unless the package is already a non-peer dependency elsewhere in the repo in which, that range is used instead.

-## Root has devDependencies
+## Root has prod dependencies

-Key: `ROOT_HAS_DEV_DEPENDENCIES`
+Key: `ROOT_HAS_PROD_DEPENDENCIES`

-The root package should not have any `devDependencies`, instead all dependencies should be in `dependencies`
+The root package should not have any production `dependencies`, instead all dependencies should be in `devDependencies`.

 ### Why it's a rule

 The root `package.json` of a monorepo is not published so whether a dependency is in `devDependencies` or `dependencies` does not make a difference and having one place to put dependencies in the root means that people do not have to arbitrarily decide where a dependency should go every time they install one.
+We prefer `devDependencies` because a monorepo root should contain only tooling dependencies.

 ### How it's fixed